ulabox/ulabox-coding-standard/README.md

 1. Arrays

   - Ensure that there are no spaces around square brackets.

 2. Commenting:

   - Function comments must have param, throws and return tags if necessary.

   - Variables comments must have var tag with var type.

   - Ensure that no perl-style comments are used.

 3. Control Structures:

   - Ensure that control statements conform to their coding standards.

   - Ensure that there is a space between each condition of foreach loops.

   - Ensure that there is a space between each condition of for loops.

   - Ensure all control structure keywords are lowercase.

   - Ensure that inline control statements are not present.

 5. Formatting:

   - Ensure there is a single space after cast tokens.

 6. Functions:

   - No setters and getters are allowed.

-        - Call time pass by reference rule from the Generic standard.
+  - Ensure that variables are not passed by reference when calling a function.

 7. Naming conventions:

   - The use of Interface, Trait, Abstract, ... on class names are not allowed.

   - Ensure that constant names are all uppercase.

 8. PHP:

   - Lower case constant rule from the Generic standard.

   - Ensure all calls to inbuilt PHP functions are lowercase.

 9. Scope:

   - Ensure that class members have scope modifiers.

 10. Strings:

   - Ensure there are no spaces between the concatenation operator (.) and the strings being concatenated.

 ## Excluded Rules